Happel's functor and homologically well-graded Iwanaga-Gorenstein algebras: Remark: graded derived Frobenius extensions

 Recall that a Frobenius algebra $A$ is an algebra which possesses a symmetry that a regular module $A_{A}$ is isomorphic to the dual module $\Hom_{\kk}(A, \kk)$.

-An important fact is that this isomorphism (\ref{Frobenius algebra}), a posteriori, implies that $A$ is selfinjective.
+An important fact is that this isomorphism (\ref{Frobenius algebra}) implies that $A$ is self-injective.
 We emphasize that Frobenius algebras have applications such as topological field theory (see e.g. \cite{Kock}) because of the symmetry (\ref{Frobenius algebra}).

 We mention that there exists a generalization of Frobenius algebras defined by existence of a symmetry like (\ref{Frobenius algebra}), that is, \textit{Frobenius extensions}.
 A Frobenius extension is an algebra extension $\Lambda \subset A$ such that $A$ is finitely generated projective left $\Lambda$-module and that there exists an isomorphism of $\Lambda$-$A$-bimodules